tinart/H2O2_RDE/README.md

 ### Starting the program

 Perfrom a git clone on this respository and remember the local respository position.
-If you dont create a PATH VARIABLE to this position, the program can be initialized using:
+If you dont create a PATH VARIABLE to this position, the program can be initialized by opening the CMD in the same src folder containing all the scripts.
+Then write the followingsection in your CMD:

 python rde_analyzer.py -p "PATH" -c COMMA,SEPERATED,H202,CONCENTRATIONS